Addressing Lipoedema in Adults

 Liposuction for Lipoedema: Why Choose Centre for Surgery?

-When it comes to managing lipoedema, especially severe cases, liposuction remains one of the most effective treatment options.
+When it comes to managing lipoedema, especially in severe cases, liposuction remains one of the most effective treatment options.
 At Centre for Surgery, we specialise in providing comprehensive and tailored treatment plans that aim to not only treat the symptoms but also significantly improve your quality of life.

 What Sets Us Apart